📚 EnrollAI Exam Glossary

 Weak Areas

-Weak areas are topics or subjects where a student demonstrates lower understanding, retention, or performance compared to their overall capability, identified through tests and assessments.
-Identifying weak areas through mock tests allows targeted revision and additional practice, potentially improving overall score by 15-20% in entrance examinations.
+Weak areas are topics or concepts where a candidate demonstrates lower accuracy in practice tests, typically scoring 40-60% compared to their average performance.
+Identifying weak areas through regular assessments allows targeted study and improves overall performance by 15-25%.

 Zoology